DOW HITS ANOTHER ALL-TIME HIGH: Here's What You Need To Know

 And now the top stories:

-- The Dow Jones Industrial Average closed at yet another all-time high today.
-The S&P 500, however, still has a ways to go before it gets to its all-time high of 1,565.
+- The Dow Jones Industrial Average closed at another all-time high today.
+It’s worth noting, however, that the S&P 500 lagged.
+It’ll have to climb to 1,565 to hit its all-time high.

-- Initial jobless claims fell to a 6-month low of 340k from last week’s reading of 344k.
-Economists were looking for this number to climb to 355k.
+- According to ADP, U.S. companies added 198k new jobs in February.
+This was much higher than the 172k expected by economists.
+Also, last month’s number was revised up to 215k from a previous reading of 192k.
+Some consider this to be a good preview of what to expect when the Bureau of labour Statistics releases its official jobs report on Friday.

-- Some of the recent jobless claims reports have been the target of criticism because numbers from big states were getting estimated.
-Today’s report was great because it was “clean.”
-“The labour Department noted that no states were estimated during the latest week and that there was nothing out of the ordinary behind the numbers, furthering our belief that this week’s data point suggests a more positive trend on the layoff side of the equation,” said TD Securities’ Gennadiy Goldberg.
+- Factory orders fell by just 2.0 per cent in January.
+This decline was less than the 2.2 per cent drop forecast by economists.

 Business Insider Emails & Alerts